adotagarwal/WatchTower2/README.md

 Now that you’ve verified the microcontroller is working, it’s time to put all the components together.

-The electronics consist of three basic components: the microcontroller board, the amplifier breakout board, and the antenna.
+The electronics consist of three basic components: the microcontroller board, the amplifier breakout board, and the antenna(s).

 The connections are quite simple, you can do them on a breadboard or a proto board.
 I recommend starting with a breadboard, which will look identical to this perma-proto board but without the solder: